saathiiapp/saathii_backend_fastapi/docs/docs/api/favorites.md

 ---
-sidebar_position: 7
+sidebar_position: 6
 title: Favorites API
 description: Manage favorite listeners and user preferences
 ---

 # Favorites API

-The Favorites API allows users to manage their favorite listeners and track their preferences.
+The Favorites API allows users to manage their favorite listeners, providing quick access to preferred users and enhanced discovery features.

 ## Overview

-- **Favorite Management**: Add and remove favorite listeners
+- **Add/Remove Favorites**: Add or remove listeners from favorites
-- **Favorites List**: Get paginated list of favorite users
+- **Favorites List**: Get paginated list of favorite listeners
-- **Status Checking**: Check if a user is favorited
+- **Status Checking**: Check if a listener is favorited
-- **User Preferences**: Track user interaction patterns
+- **Real-time Updates**: Live updates when favorites change
+- **Filtering**: Filter favorites by availability and status

 ## Endpoints

-### Add Favorite
+### Add to Favorites

-Add a listener to favorites list.
+Add a listener to your favorites list.

 **Endpoint:** `POST /favorites/add`